 "Awaken the Potential WITHIN through transformative coaching" by Smart Investor.
-The Chef Editor of Smart Investor catches up with our Founder, Ben Koh an ICF Master Certified Coach (MCC) on his vision to become the catalyst to transform organisation and people through transformative coaching.
+The Chief Editor of Smart Investor catches up with our Founder, Ben Koh an ICF Master Certified Coach (MCC) on his vision to become the catalyst to transform organisation and people through transformative coaching.

 Attending the coaching course conducted by Master Certified Coach and Mentor Coach, Ben Koh, has been a rewarding experience.
 During the 4-days intensive “Transformative Coaching” course held in Kuala Lumpur, June 2016, Ben shared his knowledge with would-be and existing coaches to enhance their skills in creating transformative and more sustainable change in their clients.